Curriculum Information Guide

 - Graduates will be effective communicators in professional setting.

-- Graduates will adapt state of the art technologies and processes in industry.
+- Graduates will adapt state of the art technologies to improve processes in industry.

 - Graduates will pursue continuing education and professional development opportunities to develop a leader or member of a technical team.

 Student Club – Architecture and Construction Technology (ACT) Club

 Student Learning Outcomes: Construction Management Engineering Technology

 2. An ability to design systems, components, processes, procedures, or programs meeting specified needs for broadly-defined engineering, technical, or scientific problems appropriate to Construction Management Engineering Technology

 3. An ability to apply written, oral, and graphical communication in both technical and nontechnical environments; and an ability to identify and use appropriate technical literature